turpault/proxy/docs/oauth2-custom-endpoints.md

 # OAuth2 Custom Endpoints and Callback Redirects

-This document describes the OAuth2 custom endpoint configuration features that allow you to customize the session, logout, and callback redirect paths.
+This document describes the OAuth2 custom endpoint configuration features that allow you to customize the session, logout, login, and callback redirect paths.

 ## Overview

-The OAuth2 service now supports custom endpoint paths for session management and logout, as well as custom callback redirect paths after successful authentication.
+The OAuth2 service now supports custom endpoint paths for session management, logout, login initiation, and custom callback redirect paths after successful authentication.
 This provides more flexibility in integrating OAuth2 authentication with your applications.

 ## Configuration Options